gaehlerm/SoftwareEngineering/README.md

 Return values are in my opinion very normal, yet many OO programmers tend to dislike them.
 They work with their class methods which manipulate the existing class instances.
 In my opinion, return values have the very distinct advantage that their intention is clearer.
 It states: this is a new value.
 Compared to: This function may or may not change the first function argument.
 Or: this method might change a variable of the class instance.
 And once again, keep in mind the SRP.
 A function should only have either a return value or an output argument or change a class instance.
 But never two of them at the same time.

 Return values are very central in functional programming.
 In functional programming, you are not allowed to change existing objects.
 So you don't have the issue of function arguments changing their values.
-The work around are return values.
+The workaround are return values.
 They have the advantage that it's obviously a new object with new properties.
 For each state the code is in, there is a different set of variables.
 You'll never have to track what state a variable is in because it is unique.
 After every step of your computation, you create a new variable so you'll never store different information inside a single variable.
 You just create a new one.

 All together there is really nothing wrong with return values.
-Use them if it's not a performance critical task where reusing the existing data structure is required.
+Use them if it's not a performance critical task where reusing an existing data structure is required.

 ## Summary

 As a summary I’d like to emphasize that you should take care of the length of a function as well as the number of arguments.
 This is especially the case for methods and functions that change the value of a function argument.
 Such function arguments are very delicate as they may cause a lot of confusion.

-Return values are completely fine even if some folks tends to dislike them.
+Return values are completely fine even if some object-oriented folk dislikes them.
 Use return values every time the object created is not too big for causing performance issues.

 ## Copilot